jbro129/android-modding/README.md

 [UE4Dumper](https://github.com/kp7742/UE4Dumper) by kp7742 : Unreal Engine 4 Dumper - Dump libUE4.so and Generate Structure SDK.

-[LibDumper](https://github.com/MrPictYT-art/LibDumper) by MrPictYT-art : APK For Dumping Memory libil2cpp.so / libUE4.so from memory.
+[LibDumper](https://github.com/BryanGIG/LibDumper) by BryanGIG : APK For Dumping Memory libil2cpp.so / libUE4.so from memory.

 [Dumpity](https://github.com/sc2ad/Dumpity) by sc2ad : An IL2CPP Dumper that dumps all types into classes that can support reading and writing from .assets files.